 According to the National Conference of State Legislatures, national estimates of medical liability system costs—including settlements, legal and administrative costs, and defensive medicine—range from $55.6 billion annually to $200 billion.

 In response to longstanding concerns about Pennsylvania’s legal climate, HAP has joined with the state’s leading business and medical voices to form the Pennsylvania Coalition for Civil Justice Reform (PCCJR).
-The PCCJR mission is to improve the state’s overall legal liability system to help attract and retain health care providers and ensure access to health services.
+PCCJR’s mission is to improve the state’s overall legal liability system to help attract and retain health care providers and ensure access to health services.

 Venue Reform